WordPress/gutenberg/packages/e2e-test-utils/README.md

 Navigates through the block mover control using the keyboard.
 Asserts that the 'move up' and 'move down' controls receive focus.

+_Returns_

+-   `Promise`: A promise that's resolved when the browser has finished tabbing throught the block mover controls.

 <a name="tabThroughBlockToolbar" href="#tabThroughBlockToolbar">#</a> **tabThroughBlockToolbar**

 Navigate through a block's toolbar using the keyboard.
 Asserts that each button receives focus.